thehaseebshah/garden/src/site/notes/Discipline/Rules.md

 ##### Unpenalized Rules
 - No lalach
 - No susti
+- No greed
+- No ghussa
 - Fulfil Mamulat even if penalized
 - Fullfil additional Mamulat in the app
 - Fulfill Calendar obligations
+- Tasks today should be completed